shima3/hat/SPEC.md

-# Formal specification of the hat programming language
+# Specification of the hat programming language

 The hat programming language is based on lambda calculus in continuation passing style.
 This page describes a specification of the language and differences from lambda calculus in direct style.